cassiebreviu/Build-First-Web-VR-Game-Absolute-Beginner/README.md

 scene.enablePhysics(gravityVector, new CannonJSPlugin);
 ```

 Copy and paste the below code block under the `ground` variable.
-Here we are adding the ground mesh and giving it a `physicsImpostor` so that the sphere will fall and land on the ground.
+Here we are updating the `ground mesh` and giving it a `physicsImpostor` so that the sphere will fall and land on the ground.

 ```javascript
 var gravityVector = new BABYLON.Vector3(0, -1, 0);